 As a wise man once said, "You can't please everyone", and that is true for code patterns.
 But don't you worry!
-You can fully customize Codacy to match your expectations.
+You can choose from a range of patterns to fit your needs.

 1. Pattern details and filters